-STANDARD DISCLOSURE SECTOR STANDARD REF # Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics XX.18.1 Topios 2021 Additional sector recommendations Describe how the organization's policies and commitments promote sustainable economic development through the development and distribution of its: products and services; investments.
-For customer engagement and investee stewardship related to economic impacts, report: agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; examples of outcomes of customer engagement and investee stewardship. nein' Topic Standard disclosures GRI 201: Economic Performance 2016 Disclosure 201-1 Direct economic value generated and distributed XX.18.2 Disclosure 201-3 Defined benefit plan obligations and other retirement plans XX.18.3 Additional sector recommendations Report whether the organization has a fund or strategy in place to pay its pension liabilities in the event of a financial or operational crisis.
-G Disclosure 201-4 Financial assistance received from government XX.18.4 C. T. PO3 Additional sector recommendations • Report by country the total monetary value of: - government guarantees; - government bailouts.
+STANDARD DISCLOSURE SECTOR STANDARD REF# Management of Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics XX.18.1 T OPIGS 2021 Describe how the organization's policies and commitments promote sustainable economic development through the development and distribution of its: Topic Standard disclosures GRI 201: Economic Performance 2016 Disclosure 201-1 Direct economic value generated and distributed XX.18.2 Disclosure 201-3 Defined benefit plan obligations and other retirement plans Additional sector recommendations • Report whether the organization has a fund or XX.18.3 strategy in place to pay its pension liabilities in the event of a financial or operational crisis.
+5 Disclosure 201-4 Financial assistance received from government XX.18.4 4700 Additional sector recommendations Report by country the total monetary value of: government guarantees; government bailouts.